-Approximately [9.1]% of the net proceeds from the Offer will be used to fund the capital expenditures for the set-up of the Company's commissary operations.
-The Company intends to spend approximately ₱[20.0] million for the construction of the structure, which will be for production and warehousing, and purchase of various equipment.
+Approximately 9.8% of the net proceeds from the Offer will be used to fund the capital expenditures for the set-up of the Company's commissary operations.
+The Company intends to spend approximately ₱20.0 million for the construction of the structure, which will be for production and warehousing, and purchase of various equipment.
 Any excess amount will be used by the Company to set up satellite commissaries.
+The Company is considering prospective locations within Metro Manila for the commissary set-up; however, no agreement has been finalized as of the date of this prospectus.